Alan1268/3340-04_FinalProject/README.md

 Sprint 1:
 Setting up repository and descriptions for the Desktop application.

+User Story:

 Sprint 2:
 Setting up repository and descriptions for the Web application.

-Sprint 3:
+User Story:

-Implementing and developing the core features
+Sprint 3: Implementing and developing the core features

-Sprint 4:
+User Story 1: As a worker, I want to be able to see all the assignments and view each one of them

+User Story 2: As a manager, I want to be able to create assignments.

-Implementing the user-role based features.
+Sprint 4: Implementing the user-role based features.

-Sprint 5:
+User Story 1: As a worker, I want to be able update the status of an assignment I completed.

+User Story 2: As a manager, I want to be able to assign due dates, list the workers responsible, and edit the assignments I created

-Final Testing/polishing
+Sprint 5: Final Testing/polishing

+User Story: As a user, I want to be able to use the product without encountering issues.